The program of the symposium

 9:15 - 9:45

-INAUGURAL CONFERENCE
+INAUGURAL CONF

-The Holocaust in Ukraine: state of research progress
+The Holocaust in Ukraine: progress of research

-by Ralf Meindl, University of Freiburg, Germany.
+by Ralf Meindl, university of Freiburg, Germany.

-The Germans of the Black Sea and the Holocaust: 1941-1942
+The Germans of the Black Sea and the Shoah: 1941-1942

 11:30 - 13:15

-THE ROLE PLAYED BY THE UKRAINIANS
+THE ROLE PLAYED BY UKRAINIANS

-by Wendy Lower, universit Ludwig Maximilian, Munich, Germany.
+by Wendy Lower, universit.
+Ludwig Maximilian, Munich, Germany.

 by Markus Eikel, International Criminal Court, The Hague, Netherlands.

-The anti-Nazi propaganda the intention of local populations in Ukraine
+Anti-nazi propaganda; the intention of local populations in Ukraine

 by Igor Shchupak, Tkuma Center, Dnipropetrovs k, Ukraine.